syncfusion-content/winui-docs/winui/Circular-Charts/DataLabels.md

 Connector line is used to connect label and data point using a line.
 [ShowConnectorLine]() property of [CircularDataLabelSettings]() is used to enable the connector line in the circular chart.

-The connector line can be customized using the below properies.
+The connector line can be customized using the below properties.

 * [ConnectorHeight]() - used to set height for connector line.
 * [ConnectorLineStyle]() - used to customize the style of line.